 - 4.2 Can mobile phones affect the brain?

 - 4.3 Have effects from RF fields of mobile phones on reproduction and development been reported?

 - 4.4 Are children more vulnerable to possible effects of mobile phones?

 4.1 Have headaches and other symptoms been linked to mobile phones?

-With regard to detection of fields, scientific studies have not provided any evidence that either so-called sensitive groups or healthy control groups can detect RF fields better than expected by chance.
+Actually, there is no scientific evidence that humans - either so-called sensitive groups or healthy control groups - can perceive radio frequency fields better than would be expected by chance.

 4.2 Can mobile phones affect the brain?